What Does Your Bag Tell About You?

 Of course you want that your choice of accessories is fully aligned with your style intention.
 The specs of this are entirely up to you.
 You have full control of your personal image.

-1. Designer Bag
+1. The Luxe Designer Bag

-I recently learned some very interesting facts about how designer items influence your career, including your salary.
+I read some very interesting facts about how designer items influence your career, including your salary.
 The influence of logos in sight is positive (I honestly didn’t expect this), so splurge on that expensive bag and keep the logo visible.
+But if you got it as a gift, keep it to yourself.
+People will not be impressed by your designer items if they learn that you didn’t use your own hard-earned cash to buy it.
+Read more about the University of Tilburg study (2011) in Pretty Business World blog.

-2. Non-Branded Bag
+2. Quiet Luxury Bag

-3. High Street Bag
+3. Cheap & Cheerful High Street Bag

 You love fashion and like to be trendy without spending too much.
 When you see something that makes you happy, you are delighted to see that you can afford it there and then.
+Other things are more important to you: Family, friends, travel, going out, paying for experiences and good food.
+You might occasionally swoon over a designer bag but forget it as soon as you see the price tag.

-With the money you spent on five cheap bags, that will most likely break in one season, you could have already had that designer bag you really liked.
+Reality check: There is no point going in to debt over a handbag but you might also want to think about making your style choices more sustainable.
+With the money you spent on five cheap bags, that might even break in one season, you could have already had that designer bag you really liked.
 Think about that!

 4. Backpack

+You are always on the go and you want to keep your hands free.
+Hello fellow mums, cyclists and commuters!
 Schlepping a laptop, books or other heavy items on a daily basis puts a strain on your body.
 A backpack is an ergonomic choice and highly recommended if you are suffering any back, neck or shoulder problems.

 Make sure that pick-pockets don’t have the access to your valuables behind your back.
-The easiest good deed of the day is to tell someone that their backpack side pocket is open and therefore vulnerable to thieves.
+The easiest good deed of the day is to tell someone in the tram that their backpack side pocket is open and therefore vulnerable to thieves.
+Remember to have some courtesy to your fellow-commuters.
+Nobody likes to be suffocated by your backpack in an already busy train.

 5. Briefcase